adrianahdez/world-interests/README.md

 # What is this?

-A frontend app developed in React that displays the main interests around the world on a map, categorized by various topics.
+A frontend app developed in React that displays the main interests around the world on an interactive map, categorized by various topics.

-The data is obtained from the Youtube API, so you can see the most popular videos and channels that is trending in each country in real-time.
+The data is obtained from the YouTube API, so you can see the most popular channels and trending videos in each country in real-time.

 ### Categories: